glouppe/info8002-large-scale-data-systems/lecture4.md

 When writing, wait for a strict majority of acks before returning.

 When reading, if we wait for a strict majority of acks before returning, then choosing the largest timestamp ensures that the value written last is returned, even if the majority is not composed of the same nodes.

+This is true because at least one node the read quorum must have been part of the write quorum.